Contents

 Profile of Graduates

-The Doctoral Program in History at Universidad San Sabastian, contemplates that its graduates achieve the following expected performances:
+The Doctorate Programme in History at the University of San Sebastián expects its graduates to achieve the following:

-• Integrate elements of theory and methods of the discipline, with rigor, honesty, responsibility and ethics to interpret reality from a historical perspective.
+– Integrate elements of theory and methods specific to the discipline with rigour, honesty, responsibility and ethics in order to interpret reality from a historical perspective.

-• Evaluates historical processes of Chile considering perspectives of comparative history to explain national processes inserting them in a global context.
+– Evaluate historical processes in Chile and/or America, considering perspectives from comparative history and placing them in a global context.

 Curriculum